xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractenumvaluetype/briefdescription.md

+Brief description of the enumeration value.

 ## Signature

 ```typescript
 briefDescription?: BriefDescriptionDataModel | undefined;
 ```

+## Remarks

+Short documentation comment providing a concise explanation of the enumeration value's purpose or meaning.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>